rcantini/rcantini.github.io/content/courses/_index.md

 <p style="margin-bottom: 0px; text-align: justify">
 <a href="https://www.unical.it/storage/cds/18746/activities/119062/" target="_blank">High Performance Computing</a><br>
-This course covers the fundamental principles and practical aspects related to high-performance computing, with a focus on GPU-computing in CUDA, and the MPI (Message Passing Interface) paradigm, with both shared and distributed memory implementations.
+This course covers the fundamental principles and practical aspects related to high-performance computing, with a focus on GPU computing in CUDA, and the MPI (Message Passing Interface) paradigm, encompassing both shared and distributed memory implementations.
 <ul>
 <li>Academic years: 2023 - 2024</li>
 </ul>